GarrettJudd/Azure-UK-NHS/PaaS WebApp/Azure Security and Compliance Blueprint - UK NHS PaaS WebApp Overview.md

 **Azure Resource Manager**: [Azure Resource Manager](https://docs.microsoft.com/azure/azure-resource-manager/resource-group-overview) enables customers to work with the resources in the solution as a group.
 Customers can deploy, update, or delete all the resources for the solution in a single, coordinated operation.
 Customers use a template for deployment and that template can work for different environments such as testing, staging, and production.
 Resource Manager provides security, auditing, and tagging features to help customers manage their resources after deployment.

 **App Service Environment v2**: The Azure App Service Environment is an App Service feature that provides a fully isolated and dedicated environment for securely running App Service applications at a high scale.
-This isolation feature is required to meet UK NHS principle 3 requirements.

 The App Service Environment is isolated to only run a single application and is always deployed into a virtual network.
-This isolation feature enables the reference architecture to have complete tenant isolation, removing it from Azure’s multi-tenant environment further reducing the risk those multi-tenants from enumerating the deployed App Service Environment resources.
+This isolation feature enables the reference architecture to have complete tenant isolation, removing it from Azure’s multi-tenant environment.
+This isolation feature is required to meet UK NHS principle 3 requirements.
 Customers have fine-grained control over both inbound and outbound application network traffic, and applications can establish high-speed secure connections over virtual networks to on-premises corporate resources.
 Customers can “auto-scale” with App Service Environment based on load metrics, available budget, or a defined schedule.

-Utilize App Service Environments for the following controls/configurations:
+Use of App Service Environment for this architecture allows for the following controls/configurations:

 - Host inside a secured Azure virtual network and network security rules
 - Self-signed internal load balancer certificate for HTTPS communication.
 As a best practice, Microsoft recommends the use of a trusted certificate authority for enhanced security.